 Customer Story – Dumping Flatbed Trailer

-This is a customer story of how this one-of-a-kind Dumping Flatbed Trailer came to be.
-Words from the builder.
+This is a customer story of how this one-of-a-kind Dumping Flatbed Trailer (deck-over dumper) came to be.
+This trailer is unique, his own design.
+Here are the words from the builder.

 Customer Story From Toby